Easy Print Contents of Div Using Javascript

 In the first example, the <div> will have two <p> elements and an <h2> (for header) element.

-<!DOCTYPE html> <html> <head> <style> div { border: solid 1px #CCC; padding: 10px; } </style> </head> <body> <div id='parent'> <h2>This is header :-)</h2> <p> Child element 1 </p> <p> Child element 2 </p> </div> <p> <input type='button' value='Print Content' onclick='myApp.printDiv()' /> </p> </body> <script> var myApp = new function () { this.printDiv = function () { var div = document.getElementById('parent'); var win = window.open('', '', 'height=700,width=700'); win.document.write(div.outerHTML); win.document.close(); win.print(); } } </script> </html>
+<!DOCTYPE html> <html> <head> <style> div { border: solid 1px #CCC; padding: 10px; } </style> </head> <body> <div id='parent'> <h2>This is header :-)</h2> <p> Child element 1 </p> <p> Child element 2 </p> </div> <p> <input type='button' value='Print Content' onclick='myApp.printDiv()' /> </p> </body> <script> var myApp = new function () { this.printDiv = function () { var div = document.getElementById('parent'); var win = window.open('', '', 'height=700,width=700'); win.document.write(div.outerHTML); win.document.close(); win.print(); } } </script> </html> The parent <div> element has an id.
+Using the element's id, I am first extracting the contents of it and storing it in a variable.
+See the above script.

 The window object is important here.
 It represents a window in browser.
 I am using the object to open a new browser window.